fectec/CoppeliaSimMobileRobots/README.md

   </li>
 </ul>

-## Sphere Following Using Position Control
+## Sphere Following Using Point-to-Point Control

 <p align="justify">
-First, this project implements a visual servoing system where a differential-drive robot tracks and follows a green sphere using position-based PID control.
+First, this project implements a visual servoing system where a differential-drive robot tracks and follows a green sphere using a point-to-point PID control.
 A camera mounted on the robot detects the sphere through HSV color segmentation.
 The centroid of the sphere is used to compute a heading correction, from which a target waypoint is generated a fixed distance ahead.
 This waypoint is sent to a PID controller that computes the linear and angular velocities needed to drive the robot toward the goal using odometry feedback.
 Here’s a quick breakdown of the involved files:
 </p>

 <ul>